New York governor demands stockpiled ventilators go to his state first in fiery news conference

 Last week, the White House released guidelines urging Americans to avoid eating at bars or restaurants and skip out on gatherings with more than 10 people for the rest of March.

-"We ... have a large team working on what the next steps will be once the medical community gives a region the OK.
-Meaning the OK to get going, to get back, let's go to work," Trump said.
-"Our country wasn't built to be shut down.
-This is not a country that was built for this."

-But health officials have said a lack of powerful measures and residents ignoring directions of social distancing and isolation could result in more sharp increases of cases and hospitalizations that will overwhelm the country's health system.
+But health officials have said a lack of firm federal direction and residents ignoring social distancing guidelines could result in more sharp increases of cases and hospitalizations that will overwhelm the country's health system.

-"I think we're far away from that, quite frankly," said Dr. Celine Gounder, a CNN medical analyst and infectious disease specialist at New York's Bellevue Hospital Center, on Tuesday morning.
+"I think we're far away from (the end of social distancing), quite frankly," said Dr. Celine Gounder, a CNN medical analyst and infectious disease specialist at New York's Bellevue Hospital Center, on Tuesday morning.

 She described eerie conditions at her hospital: Full of patients, but hallways are emptier than usual because families aren't visiting.
 Roughly every hour, Gounder said, an overhead announcement is made about someone needing to go to intensive care, and a ventilator is needed.